kalaLokia/fbr_costanalysis/README.md

 # Cost Analysis
-Cost analysis of all articles using python tkinter UI and pandas
+Cost analysis of all articles using python tkinter UI and pandas.